-Although most marriages between U.S. citizens and immigrants are bona fide, some are not.
+Although the vast majority of marriages between U.S. citizens and immigrants are bona fide, some are not.
 It is the job of the USCIS to determine which ones are real and which ones are not.

 Common Green Card Marriage Questions

-- The I-485 Application for Adjustment of Status;
+- Your I-485 Application for Adjustment of Status;

 - Any other documents which you submitted to the USCIS.